jk-kashe/AlloyDB-Demo/README.md

 1.  **Read Pool Isolation:** How utilizing AlloyDB Read Pools allows heavy analytical queries to run without impacting the write performance of the primary instance.
 2.  **Columnar Engine Acceleration:** How the integrated columnar engine significantly speeds up analytical queries, leading to a better user experience for data analysis tasks.

+---

+***Important Note on Demo Scope:***

+*This demo focuses on illustrating Read Pool isolation under write load and the analytical query acceleration provided by the Columnar Engine.*
+*Demonstrating the Columnar Engine's performance characteristics during simultaneous, heavy insert operations *into the exact same table* being queried analytically is **not** currently in the scope of this specific demo.*
+*To keep the demonstration clear and focused, the write load script (`insert.sh`) targets a separate table (e.g., `lineorder2`), while the analytical queries (`alloyDB-query.sh`) primarily run against a larger, pre-populated table.*

+---

 ## Prerequisites

 * An AlloyDB instance provisioned using the setup found at: [https://github.com/jk-kashe/gcp-database-demos/](https://github.com/jk-kashe/gcp-database-demos/)